-- - 4.
+- reicentage (%) of total plan assets - 4.
 When a market movement is the cause of a breach in the above limits, it should be reported to the IC at the earliest of a mutually agreed-upon time during which the Investment Committee could convene with a quorum, or at the next regularly scheduled Investment Committee meeting, along with a report on how the breach was addressed, or a recommendation to address the breach.